Life can be incredibly busy, requiring you to have enough energy to get a lot done each day. So what gives you energy, and how can you increase it?

 Drink enough water

-Staying hydrated is important to keeping your body and mind energized.
+Staying hydrated is important for keeping your body and mind energized.
 Water plays an important role in many bodily functions, including transporting oxygen and building cells – both of which are essential for maintaining energy levels.
 Some studies suggest that men should drink about 3.7 liters of water a day and women should drink about 2.7 liters.

-Limit alcohol intake
+Limit alcohol consumption

 Enjoy coffee in moderation